Kristina01111000/Drws_site/README.md

 - fix the login button/ menu  spacing
 	- leave it, remove it, move it
 -  new email topics:
-	- does he like centered sidebar text
-	- does he like the new frontpage side bar, what about the login button, leave it, remove it, move it?
-		- it look weird where it is
-	- did he add pictures to the front page? there are spots for img, but no img
-	- does he like the button background?
-	- Does he like the added text at top of registration page talking about the cost
-	- Does he like the added text in the about the course section in the front page talking about the cost

 Need from Dr. W: